VirusTotal/yara/docs/modules/pe.rst

         Language of the resource as a string, if specified.

-    All resources must have an type, id (name), and language specified.
+    All resources must have a type, id (name), and language specified.
 They can be either an integer or string, but never both, for any given level.

     *Example: pe.resources[0].type == pe.RESOURCE_TYPE_RCDATA*